stanchanpsu/be-nice/README.md

 # Be Nice

-Compliment Someone is a Google Home Action that will compliment you or anyone you want to compliment
+Be Nice is a Google Home Action that will compliment you or anyone you want to compliment

 ## Deployment